JAmaica Endemics

 We’ll make a brief stop at Castelton Botanical Gardens.
 Nestled in the scenic hills of St. Mary, Jamaica, Castleton Botanical Gardens is a horticultural haven that showcases a diverse collection of tropical plants, including rare orchids, palms, and indigenous Jamaican flora.

-Here we’ll have great chances of observing the Jamaican Crow in case we haven’t been lucky earlier on the tour.
+Here we’ll have great chances of observing the Jamaican Crow, in case we haven’t been lucky earlier on the tour.

 Our last stop will be at the airport so folks can catch their flights!